GaussianBeV: 3D Gaussian Representation meets Perception Models for BeV Segmentation: Experiments

 \textbf{BeV backbone.} We conducted experiments to evaluate the influence of the choice of the BeV backbone.
 In particular, GaussianBeV is trained (1) without using a BeV backbone, by connecting the BeV feature directly to the segmentation heads (row 2 in the Table \ref{tab:ablation}) and (2) with the Simple-BeV backbone \cite{simplebev} to compare performance with the standard LSS backbone \cite{lss} (rows 9 and 10 in the Table \ref{tab:ablation}).
 Remarkably, GaussianBeV trained without BeV backbone is already yielding good results (45.9 IoU that is effectively superior to previous methods).
 This shows that GaussianBeV is able to provide a geometrically and semantically relevant gaussian representation that can be directly exploited for segmentation.
 With this observation, the BeV backbone is used to refine the representation using multi-scale information.
 We observe that the BeV backbone from SimpleBeV \cite{simplebev} achieves very good results (47.0 IoU), even if they are slightly inferior to those obtained with the BeV backbone from LSS \cite{lss} (47.5 IoU).

 \textbf{Depth and early supervision.} We investigate the influence of auxiliary losses on the gaussian representation as detailed in Sec \ref{sec:losses}.
 As shown in rows 1 and 2 of the Table \ref{tab:ablation}, the use of the depth loss increases performance when GaussianBeV is trained without a BeV backbone.
 This shows that this loss regularizes the model to help it outputs a more geometrically consistent gaussian representation.
 Note that early supervision is used by default if the BeV backbone is not used, as this becomes the main segmentation loss.
 With regard to rows 3, 4 and 5 of the table using the entire BeV backbone, depth supervision and early supervision do not bring any performance gains when used separately.
 However, the last line of the table shows that, used together, these two losses improve results.
-In the Figure \ref{fig:comp}, we provide a visualization of the impact of early supervision on the 3D gaussian representation.
+In Figure \ref{fig:comp}, we provide a visualization of the impact of early supervision on the 3D gaussian representation.
 We observe that using early supervision results in a more coherent BeV feature map.
 Indeed, the gaussians better fit the shape of the vehicles.

 \textbf{3D offsets and rotations.} Table \ref{tab:ablation} (rows 6 to 8) shows the impact of learning 3D offsets and rotation.
 When GaussianBeV is trained without these two heads, it gives slightly poorer results than when it is learned with (last row).
-To visualize the 3D offsets and rotations learned by the model, these predictions are deactivated during inference to assess their impact on the BeV features.
-The Figure \ref{fig:offori} shows that these predictions lead to a more accurate BeV map, more reliably fitting the shape of the objects.